thrzl/chiffrage/SECURITY.md

 **no authentication by default**: age provides encryption but not authentication. anyone with access to recipient public keys can create valid encrypted files. for authenticated encryption, use separate signing tools.

+## build verification

+releases are built directly from source on github actions, with:

+- **build provenance**: cryptographically verifies that the binary was built from the commit listed
+- **[sigstore](https://www.sigstore.dev/) signing**: cryptographically verifies that the binary was built on github actions and was not tampered with

 ## threat model

 chiffrage protects against: